 There are 2 separate tests in a tournament- an individual test and a team test.
 All participants do both tests.
 The individual test is used to award individual medals at each grade level.
 The team test is used to award team medals at each grade level.
 The individual test must be completed in 30 minutes and has 15 questions which are mainly word problems with two to three steps and a couple of computation problems.
 The team test must be completed in 20 minutes and has 10 word problems.
 The students work together on the team test with only one answer document.
 They may divide the ten problems any way they want.

 All coaches receive an email with a sample test immediately after registration.
 The file is a previous test so that students learn the format.
 Books are available from our past tournaments.
 You may also want to purchase books from our online competition for additional questions.
-We also sell books from Edward Zaccaro.
-Those will be mailed out immediately upon registration.
-We highly recommend joining our online competition during the year so that you receive materials and free Power Points that prepare you for any tournament.
+We also sell books from Edward Zaccaro that teach problem solving strategies.
+We highly recommend joining our online competition during the year so that you receive coach materials and free Power Points that prepare you for any tournament.

 Schools may enter as many teams as they like at each grade level.
 It is important to register early though so that we do not run out of space at the facility that is hosting.

-Teams do not have to have 5 competitors, but we highly suggest you have 5 members because the 5 individual scores do count toward the team score.
+Teams must have between 2- 5 competitors, but we highly suggest you have 5 members because the 5 individual scores count toward the team score.
 However, we do have teams with less than 5 members win.
 Individual students are NOT eligible for TEAM Awards- teams consist of two or more students working together.

 We accept individual student registration, but please do not ask us to pair your child up with other children that are attending.
 Homeschools and private schools may also compete.
 However, please have 1 parent do the registration for the entire team.
 We prefer to get one check from the team.

-The tournaments typically cost $10 per student and a t-shirt may be purchased for an additional $10.
-Some districts may increase the price, so it's best to consult the official invitation.
+The tournaments cost $15 per student.
 We also sell our books and those may be ordered on the same registration page-we will ship those immediately.
-T-shirts are delivered to coaches at the tournament.
 Coaches receive an invoice immediately upon registering.
 Schools may pay with credit card, purchase orders, or checks made to Perennial Math P.O.
-Box 16002 Huntsville, AL 35802, or credit card with a 3% processing fee.
-Checks may be brought to the event if they are not mailed in time.
+Box 16002 Huntsville, AL 35802.
+Parents must pay by credit card.
 If a school needs a w9 tax form, please email us on the Contact Us form on the website.

 Students are tested both individually and then as a group.
 They are tested privately and parents may not watch the event.
 Our staff guides the event and pre-selects volunteer proctors from each school to help administer and score the tests.
 Students follow the proctors to the rooms for testing and sit apart for individual tests and then together for the team test.
 There is an intermission between the two tests.

-The only thing we require you to bring to the tournament is pencils and a snack.
+The only thing you need to bring to the tournament is pencils and a snack.
 Some tournaments may have a concession stand, but we will notify you of this.
 If not, please bring a very light, non-sticky snack.
 We provide the scratch paper and no calculators or cell phones are allowed in the testing area.